by Lucinda Staniland & Cara Butler,

 Special Offer for Yoga Lunchbox Readers!

-For a limited time, you can get 15% off the price of a Valka Yoga cork yoga mat by entering the discount code YOGALUNCHBOX at checkout.
+You can get 10% off the price of a Valka Yoga cork yoga mat by entering the discount code YOGALUNCHBOX at checkout.

 This discount code can be used on all Valka Yoga products with the exception of the Asana Arsenal.

-Lucinda has worked at The Yoga Lunchbox since 2012 and has been the Editor since 2017.
-She loves the opportunity to be constantly immersed in the world of yoga, and particularly in the vibrant NZ yoga community.
+Lucinda worked at The Yoga Lunchbox from 2012 and was the Editor from 2017 until 2020.
+She loved the opportunity to be constantly immersed in the world of yoga, and particularly in the vibrant NZ yoga community.
 Lucinda is also a constantly curious learner and researcher, particularly in the areas of movement, health and embodiment.

-She loves to hear from Yoga Lunchbox readers, so get in touch with her via email with your questions, ideas and stories.
+The current YLB Editor, Cara Butler, loves to hear from Yoga Lunchbox readers, so get in touch with her via email with your questions, ideas, and stories.